-- 2. Wire Drive Tension Pressure Adjustment Permits increasing or decreasing the pressure applied to the top drive roll. - 3.
-Wire Drive Spindle Supports a 4-inch or 8-inch spool of wire.
-The center wing-nut can be adjusted to increase tension on the - 4.
-Replaceable Wire Guide Select the correct inner wire guide for the desired wire diameter.
+- Wire Drive Spindle Supports a 4-inch or 8-inch spool of wire.
+The center wing-nut can be adjusted to increase tension on the wire. - Replaceable Wire Guide Select the correct inner wire guide for the desired wire diameter.
 The outer wire guide provided can be used for any wire diameter. - 5.
-Replaceable drive roll Select the correct drive roll for the wire diameter and composition being fed. - 6.
-Gun Connector Block Permits securing a welding gun to the wire drive by ensuring the gun connector is fully seated, then tightening the large knob
+Replaceable drive roll Select the correct drive roll for the wire diameter and composition being fed. - Gun Connector Block Permits securing a welding gun to the wire drive by ensuring the gun connector is fully seated, then tightening the large knob